The Lactose Myth

 It is this love of dairy products that keeps me going to produce grass-fed goat dairy that is processed in the traditional way that dairy has been made for thousands of years.

-It is people similar to Will and myself and your gratitude for our products that keeps me producing at scale.
+It is people similar to Will and myself and your gratitude for our products that keeps me producing.

-No matter where you sit with dairy, I appreciate your time to read and support our small and unique farm.
+No matter where you sit with dairy, I appreciate your time to read about lactose and support our small and unique farm.
 Currently, there are not many dairies like ours in North America.
-My vision of agriculture in Canada and Ontario for the future includes many more farms like ours and with your support of our farm and others like it, this vision will one day become true.
+My vision of agriculture in Ontario and Canada for the future includes many more farms like ours that produce wholesome nutrition while improving soil health and human health.